canzarlab/McSplicer/README.md

 ## Usage <a name="usage"></a>

+Execute McSplicer script with `--help` option for a complete list of options.

+Sample data and usage examples can be found at `examples` subfolder.

 You can run McSplicer easily in 3 steps:

 1. Run exonRefine to refine the set of exons into non-overlapping segments.